awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/idt-state-machine.md

 # Configure the IDT state machine<a name="idt-state-machine"></a>

+**Important**
+Starting in IDT v4\.5\.1, this state machine is deprecated\.
+We strongly recommend that you use the new test orchestrator\.
+For more information, see [Configure the IDT test orchestrator](idt-test-orchestrator.md)\.

 A state machine is a construct that controls the test suite execution flow\.
 It determines the starting state of a test suite, manages state transitions based on user\-defined rules, and continues to transition through those states until it reaches the end state\.

 If your test suite doesn't include a user\-defined state machine, IDT will generate a state machine for you\.
 The default state machine performs the following functions: